littleosbook/littleosbook/getting_to_c.md

     |-- kmain.c
     |-- loader.s

-then you should be able to start the OS in BOCHS with the simple command
+then you should be able to start the OS in Bochs with the simple command

     make run

-## Further reading
+## Further Reading

 - Kernigan & Richies book, _The C Programming Language, Second Edition_, [@knr]
   is great for learning about all the aspects of C